-A fast and efficient k nearest neighbors algorithm that uses a binary tree to divide the training set into neighborhoods whose max size are controlled by the user.
+A fast k nearest neighbors algorithm that uses a binary tree to divide the training set into neighborhoods.
 K-d Neighbors then does a binary search to locate the nearest neighborhood of an unknown sample and prunes all neighborhoods whose bounding box is further than the kth nearest neighbor found so far.
-The main advantage of K-d Neighbors over brute force [KNN]((k-nearest-neighbors.md) is that it is quicker, however it cannot be partially trained.
+The main advantage of K-d Neighbors over brute force KNN is that it is more efficient, however it cannot be partially trained.

 Data Type Compatibility: Continuous

 |1||k||5||int||The number of nearest neighbors to consider when making a prediction.|

 |2||weighted||true||bool||Should we use the inverse distances as confidence scores when making predictions?|

 |3||tree||KDTree||object||The spatial tree used to run nearest neighbor searches.|

 use Rubix\ML\Classifiers\KDNeighbors; use Rubix\ML\Graph\Trees\BallTree; use Rubix\ML\Kernels\Distance\Minskowski; $estimator = new KDNeighbors(3, false, new BallTree(40, new Minkowski()));